redicides/Eris/README.md

-# terabyte
+# Terabyte

-terabyte is a Discord bot designed to provide powerful moderation tools with a focus on simplicity and reliability.
+Terabyte is a Discord bot designed to provide powerful moderation tools with a focus on simplicity and reliability.

 ## Self-Hosting

 Thinking of self-hosting this thing?
-Alright, you’ll find all the details you need in [`the self-hosting guide`](/documentation/Self-Hosting.md).
+Alright, you’ll find all the details you need in the [`self-hosting guide`](/documentation/Self-Hosting.md).
 Take your time, follow the steps, and best of luck setting everything up.

 ## Contributing

 Whether it’s fixing a bug, suggesting improvements, or adding new features, your help is always welcome.
-Let’s make the process as smooth as possible with a few friendly guidelines:
+Let’s make the process as smooth as possible with a few simple guidelines:

 ### What You Can Contribute: